 For awhile several years ago I was really interested in solar-powered electricity, and one of the things you hear a lot about in that realm is phantom load.
 A phantom load is anything that’s quietly drawing electricity even when it’s not really doing anything noticeable like shedding light or heating something up.
-Stovetop clocks, power strip lights, wireless routers are examples.
+Stovetop clocks, power strip lights, and wireless routers are all culprits.
 These little loads don’t use much power, but when you can only draw power from the small solar panel array on your roof (as opposed to from the electrical grid), you keep more careful track of what you’re using.

 I don’t have solar power at my house but from time to time I still think about phantom loads.
 The other night I was walking through the dark upstairs hall and the little light on a hard-wired smoke detector caught my eye.
 “Phantom load,” I said out loud to the detector, and into my memory popped a line I once heard about being kind, for everyone you meet is fighting a great battle.
 (The original language, from the Scottish preacher Ian Maclaren, seems to have been “be pitiful, for every man is fighting a hard battle.”)
 That in turn reminded me of something the writer Anne Lamott has said about how you shouldn’t compare your insides to other people’s outsides.
 We don’t know what goes on for other people, nor they for us.